-• As for the variable educational qualification of degree holders' parents, the parent with the higher qualification was taken into account and a distinction was made between situations where both parents, or only one, is a university graduate.

-- Degree holders who have at least a "good" knowledge of foreign languages "native speakers", or claim to have a "very good" or "good" level of knowledge within a range of entries including also "fairly good", "limited" and "no knowledge at all" (both in writing and speaking). - Among degree holders who have at least a "good" IT skills, many of them replied that they have a "very good" or "good" skills within a range of entries including also "fairly good", "limited" and "no skills at all". - The Min.
-Decree (MD) 270/04 reorganised the degree course groups, which had been introduced by the Min.
-Decree 509/99, and it also matched the new degree-course groups (MD 270) with the old ones (MD 509).
-The two types of postgraduate degrees were divided into "single-cycle specialist degree courses" and "master's degrees", and they were changed names.
-The post-reform 2013 graduates belong mostly to MD 270 courses.
-In the Graduate Profile Report, the distinction between graduates under the MD 509 and MD 270 courses will not be taken into account.
+- As for the variable educational qualification of degree holders' parents, the parent with the higher qualification was taken into account and a distinction was made between situations where both parents, or only one, is a university graduate. - Degree holders who have at least a "good" knowledge of foreign languages "native speakers", or claim to have a "very good" or "good" level of knowledge within a range of entries including also "fairly good", "limited" and "no knowledge at all" (both in writing and speaking). - Among degree holders who have at least a "good" IT skills, many of them replied that they have a "very good" or "good" skills within a range of entries including also "fairly good", "limited" and "no skills at all".
+Each item about IT skills is described through some practical examples to make simple the filling out of the questionnaire.
+From the 2015 survey some examples were introduced where not present; when comparing the 2015 data with the results of previous years, therefore, it is necessary to take into account these changes.